 Eagle Eyes thought about that for awhile.
 As they put the finishing touches on the burial cairn, she mused, “We learned how to train horses too.
 And I think the training was at the ROI.
 Why didn’t these visitors come on horses?
 Why would they have horses and yet not travel a fair distance on foot instead?”

 They finished respecting the dead man.
-Even if they seemed to be enemies and even if these four lied about several things during the gift exchange, both Eagle Eyes and Shadow Walker felt right to dishonor the dead.
-They thanked the animals and plants they used for food.
+Even if they seemed to be enemies and even if these four lied about several things during the gift exchange, neither Eagle Eyes nor Shadow Walker felt it right to dishonor the dead.
+They thanked the animals and plants they used for food, or must needs kill.
 Could they do less for a human cousin?
 After, they walked on in silence for a time along a broad path through the tall grass.

 Eagle Eyes pointed to some woods off to their right.
 Shadow Walker stared off in that direction but he couldn’t see what she was pointing to until they had gone many more paces.
 Along the topmost branches of a stand of tulip trees, there grew a vine with many trumpet-shaped flowers glowing with pink and gold.